 When a trader wants to place a trade they will first have to deposit money into a margin account with a Forex broker offering such a service.
 There is usually an agreed margin percentage of 1 or 2%.
 Let’s give an example to try and explain it.
-Say, a trader want to trade $100,000 and the agreed margin percentage is 1%.
+Say a trader wants to trade $100,000, and the agreed margin percentage is 1%.
 In order to continue, the trader will have to make a deposit of $1,000.
 The broker provides the remaining 99% of the cost.

 Will the interest rate charged be expensive?

-However, there are certain traders for which margin of interest is unacceptable.
-Usually for religious reasons.
-And for this type of trader there is the option of opening an Islamic account.
+However, there are certain traders for whom margin of interest is unacceptable, usually for religious reasons.
+For this type of trader there is the option of opening an Islamic account.

 Still feeling a little confused about the whole thing?
-Let’s try and explain with an exaggerated example.
+Then let’s try and explain with an exaggerated example.

 How important is a carry trade strategy?

 A popular strategy used in Forex trading is the carry trade.
-An investor buys high interest currencies and sells currencies with low interest rates.
+An investor buys high-interest currencies and sells currencies with low interest rates.
 By doing this they can ensure that the rollover interest will enhance their return.
-Take for example, the GBP/JPY currency pair which showed a steady increase in 2005/2006.
+Take, for example, the GBP/JPY currency pair, which showed a steady increase in 2005/2006.
 Carry traders would go long in order to obtain the interest rate differential.
 Say a standard lot of the GBP/JPY was bought in 2005 and it was decided to sell a year later.
 Imagine the GBP interest rate was 5.5% and the Japanese interest rate was only 0.5%.
 After having the trade open for 12 months the trader will have earned £5000.
-The leverage on their account was 100@1, which meant the margin was £1,000.
+The leverage on their account was [email protected], which meant the margin was £1,000.
 Therefore the return on the initial investment works out at 500%.

 This is just an example, but clearly shows how profitable the process of carry trading can be.
-It rarely happens to such a degree, and of course the broker will take out their charges.
-But it nevertheless shows this is a way of making a little extra profit if you know what you’re doing, and can find the right Forex broker with interest of margin.
+It rarely happens to such a degree, and of course the broker will take out their own charges.
+But it nevertheless shows how this is a way of making a little extra profit if you know what you’re doing, and can find the right Forex broker offering interest of margin.